loafey/master-thesis/Thesis/TODO/Major.md

   - [ ] Fig. 14: strange page break (only caption on p17)

 ## 4 Compiling Lithium
-- [ ] I would like to understand the "compilation pipeline" a bit more here before you delve into the different parts.
-Is 4.1 about a source-to-source transformation within the calculus?
-The remark "At this stage Lithium is still a calculus" makes it sound like you will actually extend the language/calculus as you explain the translation.
-Or do you mean that you will identify a "sublanguage" within the full Lithium syntax?
-Please clarify.

 - 4.1 Transformations
   - [ ] "Because the type ¬�� is transformed ... the type checker should